Mint-Home-Technologies/mint-interview/02-wizard-application/README.md

      - 2
      - More than 3
      - I don't know
-   - If they select **more than 3** or **I don't know**, navigate to a contact page where they enter their name and phone number, with a message that we will contact them
+   - If they select **more than 3** or **I don't know**, navigate to a contact page where they enter their name and phone number, with a message that we will contact them once they submit their information.

 3. **Step 3: System Type** (only if they chose 1 or 2 AC units)
    - Let them select the system type: